tanichk4/firstwebflow/README.md

 # FirstWebFlow

 Welcome to FirstWebFlow, a front-end web development project completed during my coursework at Byte Education.
-This project showcases my skills in HTML, CSS, and JavaScript, and demonstrates my ability to create responsive and visually appealing websites.
+This project showcases my skills in HTML, CSS and demonstrates my ability to create responsive and visually appealing websites.

 ## Features